How to make money selling your photos online

 Using good software to edit your photos will make a huge difference, so it's worth spending a bit of time looking for the best package for you.

-Once you've found the right editing software for you, the key is to practice.
+Once you've found your ideal editing software, the key is to practice.
 Try out lots of test edits, ask for feedback from friends and family, and work hard to perfect the skill.
 The extra effort will pay off (literally).

 How to sell photos online through stock libraries